 For the latest news, visit:

-Shelley has just completed filming with her cast and crew for, CLOSER THAN EVER!
-A project set to stream online and on-demand November 27th-December 31st.
-This innovative hybrid marries live performances with video, audio, and projections and was developed by director, Jonathan Van Dyke.
+Shelley starred in Maltby and Shire's Closer Than Ever, produced by MNM Theater Company.
+A project that streamed online and on-demand from November 27th - January 10th, 2021.
+This innovative hybrid married live performances with video, audio, and projections, and was developed by director, Jonathan Van Dyke.
 Critics and audiences alike were raving!

 A Funny Thing Happened on the Way to the Gynecologic Oncology Unit at Memorial Sloan Kettering Cancer Center of New York City!